 Education for incoming students includes a required comprehensive online course and an informational program before the first week of the fall term.
 All students are required to take Wellness courses, which provide information on respectful relationships.
 A research-based bystander intervention training program developed by SMU psychology professors also is provided in Wellness courses.
 Information about SMU’s sexual misconduct procedures, policy and resources is posted at http://smu.edu/sexualmisconduct

-Campus-wide programs include Sexual Assault Awareness Month, Relationship Violence Awareness Month, National Night Out and Take Back the Night.
+Campus-wide programs include Sexual Assault Awareness Month, Relationship Violence Awareness Month and Take Back the Night.
 Programs also are available to individual classes, Residential Commons and Greek organizations upon request.
 Students may call Violence Prevention & Support Services, 214-768-4512, or email email@example.com

 .
-Students involved in raising awareness of sexual assault and relationship violence include the student organizations Not On My Campus; One Love; the Feminist Equality Movement (FEM); and The Well: Health Promotion and Wellbeing, as well as SMU Peer Health Educators.
+Students involved in raising awareness of sexual assault and relationship violence include the student organizations Not On My Campus; One Love; the Feminist Equality Movement (FEM); and The Well: Health Promotion and Wellbeing.

 SMU Police officers are sworn police officers, licensed by the Texas Commission on Law Enforcement Officer Standards and Education, who have the responsibility and duty to enforce campus regulations and all local, state and federal laws.
 SMU Police patrol campus 24 hours a day, seven days a week.
 The department coordinates actions with neighboring agencies and criminal investigations with the Dallas County District Attorney’s Office.
 Emergency blue-light phones across campus connect directly to SMU Police.

 SMU Police provide crime prevention education and self-defense training to student groups and are available upon request; call 214-768-3333.